jscodelover/html-css-scss--starter-kit-/README.md

 │   ├── vendor                Folder 7 ( contain vendor styling like boostrap scss, materialise css) └── main.scss                # file only contant import statements
 ```
+Some Empty folder contain .gitkeep folder which you can remove, it is included only for commiting empty folder.